 Instead, I use an external email template editor that lets me export HTML code, after which I import that code back into the Mautic email builder.
 The quality of HTML code that’s produced by services such as Beefree – Email Template Editor should be good enough to achieve consistently looking emails across most inboxes.
 Any great email builder tool will do, as long as you make sure that the code is responsive (do this with the CSS Inliner Tool)

-Mautic allows you to build simple to highly complex automatons.
-At the heart of the Mautic marketing automation functionality is the visual campaign builder.
-If you’re familiar with building campaigns in services like Activecampaign or Convertkit, then Mautic will be a breeze.
+Mautic allows you to build simple to highly complex marketing automation campaigns.
+At the heart of this functionality is the visual campaign builder.
+If you’re familiar with building automation flows in services like Activecampaign or Convertkit, then Mautic will be a breeze.

 The visual campaign builder allows you to access a wide range of functionality.
 You can easily build complex marketing automation campaigns that make use of:

 - Decision trees – direct contact into a specific campaign direction, based on an action they’ve taken.

 - Conditional logic – execute actions based on true or false logic.
 Example: if a user visited a thank you page (after buying) then send them a specific email (thank you for purchasing email).

 - Actions – execute certain actions, when a contact reaches a certain part of the campaign.
 Example: adjust the contacts lead score if a user downloads a free white paper.

 You can instruct Mautic to take certain actions if a user visits a specific URL.
 For example; add a person to segment ‘downloaded the Free Authority Hacking guide’, if that user has visited the ‘Thank you for Downloading’ page.
 Mautic also tracks email opens, which allows you to take certain actions based on if the user has read a specific email or not.

 I recommend installing the tracking code through Google Tag Manager.
 That way you can keep all tracking codes you use on your pages nicely organized (Google Analytics etc.).
 If you’re not familiar with Google Tag Manager you can also use this WP Mautic, a plugin for WordPress, which makes adding the tracking code a breeze.